Salt Lake & Alta Railroad (1913-1917)

 November 6, 1913

 D&RG and Salt Lake & Alta together sued the Alta & Jordan Valley Railroad, seeking a restraining order to prevent the latter company from interfering with the construction then taking place between Sandy and Wasatch.
 The former companies claimed that D&RG and its predecessor companies owned the "ancient" branch up Little Cottonwood Canyon, and leased the property to J. G. Jacobs, who then leased it to the Salt Lake & Alta company.
 The Alta & Jordan Valley company claimed that it owned rights to the property, and the court was asked to settle the disputed title.
-(Salt Lake Tribune, November 6, 1913) (Read more about Alta & Jordan Valley Railroad, incorporated in October 1910)
+(Salt Lake Tribune, November 6, 1913)

 "Salt Lake & Alta Railroad", article.
 (Salt Lake Mining Review, March 15, 1915, page 26)